chtwilfer/AzureStack-ASDK/README.md

 # Step 3:
 Finishing work after installing AzureStack, such as Password Experation, Resource Provider Registration, Install AuzreStack Powershell Modules, connect to a subscription and download a template, etc. WatchScript: Steps_after_Install_AzureStack.ps1.

+# Step 4:
+If you want to Install the SQL and MySQL Resource Provider use the Script: Deploy_the_SQL_Resource_Provider.ps1 /
+Deploy_the_MySQL_Resource_Provider.ps1 .

 # If costs have to be saved
 It is also possible to shut down the AzureStack SingleNode POC in Azure for reasons of cost.
 For that I wrote 2 more scripts.
 Watch: Shutdown_virt_machines_in_azure.ps1 and Start_virt_maschines_after_Boot.ps1.